I'm Pregnant—What Should I Do Next?

 What are My Birthing Options?

-A hundred years ago labor was pretty straightforward and there weren’t many options available for women.
+A hundred years ago there weren’t many options available for women when it came to labor.
 Luckily, we live in a generation that allows several birthing choices, and mom can tailor her labor and delivery to what makes her most comfortable.

 Because there are so many options, it would take forever to explain them all, but you should research the different scenarios and make a plan that suits you and your beliefs.